Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/Mission Circle.md

 # Mission Circle
+DISCLAIMER: This is a draft page.
+Nothing for us, without us.

 ### Why
 Cultivating the growth of regenerative agriculture, holistic land management, and marine stewardship through the development of technological tools, scientific inquiry, and capacity building.